-Photography is above all for us a process of research and discovery.
+For us, photography is first and foremost, a process of research and discovery.

-- The discovery is this magical moment where we look at the scene captured on the screen of the camera or even better on the computer screen.
-It is at this precise moment when the picture appears to us that we feel the true emotion that the photography gives us.
+- It is the discovery of a magical moment where we look at the captured scene on a camera, or even better, on a computer screen.
+It is at this precise moment, when the picture appears to us, that we feel true emotion, which is a gift of photography.

-When we look at our photographs on a screen or on paper, our eyes are focused on the essential: the framing we have chosen.
+When we look at our photographs on a screen or on paper, our eyes are focused on the essentials; for example, the framing we have chosen.
 Our eyes are no longer disturbed by the elements outside of the scene.

-It is at this precise moment that we can measure the beauty of nature, of all that it gives us and brings us.
+It is at this precise moment that we can measure the beauty of nature’s blessings to us.

-It is also at this moment that we measure how fragile is nature.
-It shows to us the need to care for and respect it.
+It is also at this moment that we measure the fragility of nature.
+It shows us our need to respect and nourish it.